• Skip to main content

 The vet was able to do a bronchoscopy and suck out the mucus in the internal lung walls....but unfortunately also found collapsing airways (which we can't do much about but make sure she doesn't get too cold).

-My two dogs were sharing a water bowl so I was a little concerned about them both becoming unwell.
+My two dogs were sharing a water bowl so I was a little concerned about them both becoming unwell, however thankfully this did not happen!

 I believe that this applies to humans too, so perhaps worm your self and your children soon, especially after they have had a cold or flu.